jeffvalk/snap-indent/README.md

 `electric-indent-mode` indents while typing.
 Snap-indent indents on yank/paste and optionally on save.
 These do not overlap, and work well together.

-### Replacement for auto-indent-mode
+### Successor to auto-indent-mode

-Snap-indent was created as a minimalist replacement for `auto-indent-mode`.
-That package is surprisingly complex, and while I respect the ambition of its author, complexity has costs.
-At the time snap-indent was created, `auto-indent-mode` had numerous interoperability bugs with other common packages.
-Its approach hadn't aged well.
+Snap-indent was originally created as a minimalist replacement for `auto-indent-mode`.
+That package was widely used and appreciated, but also quite complex, which led to interoperability bugs with other common packages.
 In contrast, snap-indent, while quite flexible, is designed for simplicity and hygiene.
-It doesn't overwrite built-in functionality or use function advice.
 It's lightweight and should play well with other packages.

-And it has unit tests.
+As of 2023-06-23, `auto-indent-mode` was retired by its author, who [recommended](https://github.com/mattfidler/auto-indent-mode.el/commit/2dab3cb2229687b16c8a3aca3f8063df2275b8ea) snap-indent as a successor.

 ## Installation